Heroes of the Storm Mac Review

 There is a new universal language for Massive Online Battle Arena (MOBA) games: profanity.
 I tried to avoid it to the best of my abilities, but soon I was guilty too.
 Thankfully, Blizzard has given us a new MOBA that is fun to play, good for beginners and experienced players alike, and, so far at least, free from the vitriol of some of the most popular MOBAs.

-Heroes of the Storm is the latest addictive substance coming out of Blizzard to stand among their behemoths Starcraft, Hearthstone, Diablo, and Warcraft.
+Heroes of the Storm for Mac is the latest addictive substance coming out of Blizzard to stand among their behemoths Starcraft, Hearthstone, Diablo, and Warcraft.
 In a strange loop-de-loop, Blizzard has created a MOBA similar to the one created by the community as a player add-on for Warcraft 3.
 But is Heroes of the Storm “just another clone” of other popular MOBAs like League of Legends, Dota 2 or SMITE?
 Close – but not quite a clone.
 Someone unfamiliar with these games may not see the differences, but anyone who has played one for even a short amount of time can see the larger differences between all the various titles.

 And Heroes of the Storm does stand by itself.

-Enter Heroes of the Storm for Mac
+Enter Heroes of the Storm

 A MOBA game requires a group of people (I removed the term “friends” since I think I lost friends playing LoL and DotA more than made them) working toward a common goal.
 The overall team goal is to destroy the enemy’s keep/tower/base/etc. before they destroy yours.
 The biggest problem with many of these MOBA players is the fact that 90% of them fail to grasp the objective of “team play wins games.”
 If you watch professional teams on YouTube or Twitch, they’ll work as a team and tackle objectives strategically, but the games themselves have the same problem the NBA does: one person can “Carry” or “MVP” the entire team.

 Heroes has no such “MVP” slot available.
-If one person doesn’t play well, the entire team feels it and must work together (or work with that person) to help them and thus the team play better.
+If one person doesn’t play well, the entire team feels it and must work together (or work with that person) to help them and thus the team plays better.
 The “Team” has to work as a team and together conquer the other team.
 Simple.
 Basic.

 The other thing, and I think this makes all the difference between these games, is Heroes removes in-game items and upgrades.
 Some people whine about this uniqueness, but that’s where the talent system comes into play.
-Instead of grinding and getting last hits (two things that doesn’t exist in Heroes) in order to gain gold during each match, Heroes offers unique talents for each hero from each game Blizzard’s made – including their first game: “The Lost Vikings.”
+Instead of grinding and getting last hits (two things that don't exist in Heroes) in order to gain gold during each match, Heroes offers unique talents for each hero from each game Blizzard’s made – including their first game: “The Lost Vikings.”
 These talents offer a different and custom play style depending on the map, team build, user’s skill level, and comfort with the game itself.
 Instead of in-game items, each player can adjust the play style of their hero on the fly, or stick to a tried-and-true build of what they know is a solid loadout.
 Certain heroes have weaknesses against other heroes, while others have weaknesses against maps or towers.
 Each game really is a challenge depending on the unique layout between the other 9 players and the random map.

 There are some things to know if you are new to Heroes or MOBAs in general, and many of these come from the excellent podcast “Into the Nexus” over at Amove.tv: